-BLOOOOOOP: NeNe Leakes Reportedly Fired From #RHOA, Tweets That SOMEONE ‘Won’t Get Away With It’
+BLOOOOOOP: NeNe Leakes Responds To #RHOA Firing Rumors, Tweets That SOMEONE ‘Won’t Get Away With It’

 She also tweeted;

 Just days ago the Internet was appalled when NeNe compared he being “ganged up on” during the RHOA Reunion to the police “ganging up on George Floyd.”
-It’s unclear if those comments also led to her getting the boot.

 Amid the firing rumors, NeNe has tweeted laughing emojis.